microsoft/robustdg/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# MNIST and Fashion MNIST

+The commands below would train and evaluate models corresponding to the Table 1, Table 2 and Table 3 in the paper

+The commands below would generate results for dataset Rot MNIST and source domains [15, 30, 45, 60, 75]

+* Change the input to --dataset from rot_mnist to fashion_mnist in the commands below to get results on Fashion MNIST

+* Change the input to --domain_abl from 0 to 2 to get results on source domains [30, 45]

+* Change the input to --domain_abl from 0 to 3 to get results on source domains [30, 45, 60]